OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 58 IETF-authored modules and 1 BBF-authored module.
 14 of these modules have maturity level of 'ratified', 17 of them have maturity level of 'adopted', 31 modules have maturity level of 'latest-approved', and 27 of these modules have maturity level of 'initial'.
-The up-to-date information can be found in the YANG Catalog available at [Catalog][1].
+The up-to-date information can be found in the YANG Catalog {{Catalog}}.

 From this set of IETF RFCs and IETF I-Ds (at different level of maturity), we designed a Digital Map Proof of concept (PoC), with the following objectives and functionalities: